openstack-infra/system-config/doc/source/activity.rst

 At the moment only the staging server activity-dev is managed via puppet.
 It runs Apache.
-Eventually we'll have activity.opencontrail.org run fully on the official OpenStack Infrastructure.
+Eventually we'll have activity.opencontrail.org run fully on the official OpenContrail Infrastructure.